-Angie’s List helps you focus in on your customer base by setting you up in a specific category for your local business (e.g., lawyers, plumbing, etc.).
+Angi (formerly known as Angie’s list) helps you focus in on your customer base by setting you up in a specific category for your local business (e.g., lawyers, plumbing, etc.).

 Foursquare allows you to add status updates to your listing (a plus in this social media-hungry climate!).